edgarsilva/miconsul/README.md

 ## Release Milestones

 ### Ongoing

 - [ ] README and Go Env Setup/Updates

 ### V0 (7day)

 [21/Apr/24]

 - [x] Basic project setup

 [24/Apr/24] - [01/May/24]

 - [x] Login page
 - [x] Email/Password endpoints
 - [x] Reset Password Functionality

 [02/May/24] - [07/May/24]

 - [x] Working Login Page
 - [x] Reset Password Functionality
 - [X] Signup page

 [08/May/24]

 - [X] Confirm email Functionality

 [09/May/24]

 - [X] Fix Schema Ids to use XID

 [10/May/24 - 17/May/24]

 - [X] Add ERD for Miconsul sample DB
 - [X] Patients index page
 - [X] Patients Create/Update Form
 - [X] HTMX integration

+[18/May/24 - 22/May/24]

+- Clinics views and endpoints
+- Appointments views and endpoints
+- Basic Toast and notifications

 ### V1 (7day)

 [11/May/24]

 - Add Models for Miconsul V1

 [13/May/24] - [18/May/24]

 - [ ] Running Somewhere other than the dev machine

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## MakeFile